manzanit0/logseq-to-obsidian/readme.md

   logseq tags are transformed to obsidian links.
 This may or may not be up your alley.

+> [!NOTE]
+> I open sourced this for the sake of sharing something that worked for me and
+> maybe save somebody some time.
+However, this handles the usecases that were
+> relevant for my notes.
+Make sure to double check if it does for yours.

 ## Run it

 Very barebones --